widged/datarama-geographical-data/README.md

            .attr("d", pathGenerator);
     });

-Finding the centroid can be quite challenging, with a geojson file, you can use
+Finding the map centroid can be quite challenging.
+With a geojson file, you can use:

   function findTheCentroid(topology, w, h) {
     var scale = 2000;